dapr/samples/twitter-sentiment-processor/demos/py-demo/README.md

 ### Provider

-Provider service will receive Twitter feeds, invoke the processor application above, then save the results to state store and finally publishes to a topic.
+Provider service will receive Twitter feeds, invoke the processor application above, then save the results to state store and finally publishes to `processed-tweets` topic.

 #### Used building blocks

-* Bindings - is used to receive Twitter feed as defined in [provider/components/twitter_binding.yaml](provider/components/twitter_binding.yaml)
+* Binding - is used to receive Twitter feed as defined in [provider/components/twitter_binding.yaml](provider/components/twitter_binding.yaml)
 * Secret Store - is used to serve secrets to the Twitter feed config, see it defined in [provider/components/secretstore.yaml](provider/components/secretstore.yaml)
 * Service Invocation - is used to invoke the sentiment analysis API in the Processor application defined later on.
 * State Store - is used to save tweets to Redis, as defined in [provider/components/statestore.yaml](provider/components/statestore.yaml)